 Of the 14 jurisdictions with Islamic finance offerings, most have a small Islamic finance presence - less than 5%.
 These include Canada, Indonesia, Singapore, South Africa and Sri Lanka.
 In another three jurisdictions, Dubai, Pakistan and Syria, Islamic finance represents 5-10% of the financial market share.
 Finally, in Malaysia, Islamic finance is believed to comprise 10-25% of the financial market.
 Five respondents noted they were aware that Islamic finance products were available in their jurisdictions but were unable to determine how big the Islamic finance industry was in their jurisdictions: Australia, Hong Kong, Japan, Saudi Arabia and the United Kingdom.
-Nevertheless, Australianoted the growing size of Islamic finance sector-its government encourages Islamic financing within its jurisdiction, and Islamic banks have set up operations within its jurisdiction whilst its large commercial banks have introduced Islamic finance products to the market.
+Nevertheless, Australia noted the growing size of Islamic finance sector-its government encourages Islamic financing, and Islamic banks have set up operations within its jurisdiction whilst its large commercial banks have included Islamic finance in their product offering.